The Pod That Thinks It's a Sub-Ohm Tank

 0.6Ω Mesh (20-26W): The versatile middle ground.
 Open enough for restricted direct-lung hits, tight enough for looser MTL.
 Works well with both salt and freebase nicotine at moderate strengths.
 This coil suits vapers who haven't fully committed to either style.

 0.4Ω Mesh (28-34W): Direct-lung territory.
 The airflow opens wide, vapor production increases substantially, and the experience approaches budget sub-ohm tanks.
 Use freebase nicotine at 3-6mg or low-concentration salts.
-Battery life drops to roughly a day, but that's still impressive for the power output.
+Battery life drops to roughly a day, but that's still solid for the power output.

-The flavor performance genuinely surprised me.
+The flavor performance surprised me.
 Multiple reviewers compare the ONEO favorably to sub-ohm tanks, and after testing, I understand why.
 The mesh coils saturate well, heat evenly, and deliver flavor density unusual for the pod format.
 Complex fruit blends rendered with clarity; dessert profiles showed appropriate layering; menthol came through clean without chemical undertones.

 Airflow: Functional but Fiddly

-Once set, the airflow stays put—no accidental adjustments from handling or pocket carry.
+Once set, the airflow stays put.
+No accidental adjustments from handling or pocket carry.
 The stability partially compensates for the awkward initial setup.

 The E-Liquid Window Problem

-The workaround is simple—just pull the pod occasionally—but the useless window feels like a missed detail.
+The workaround is simple: just pull the pod occasionally.
+But the useless window feels like a missed detail.

 1600mAh Changes Everything